OCA/connector-interfaces/connector_salesforce/README.rst

 Configure Import Export with Salesforce
 ---------------------------------------

-Now you backend is set open the `Import/Export Configuration` pane
+Now your backend is set and open in the `Import/Export Configuration` pane

 Products Synchronisation
 ************************